ArdaCoskunn/-FlooRisLava-/README.md

 # Mission

-Jumping over the blocks to go the top.
+Jumping over the blocks to go to the top.